 Alternative Minimum Tax.
 The alternative minimum tax ("AMT") is imposed in addition to, but only to the extent it exceeds, the optionholder's regular tax for the taxable year.
-As of January 1, 2018, AMT is computed at the rate of 26% on the excess of a taxpayer's alternative minimum taxable income ("AMTI") over the exemption amount, but only if such excess amount does not exceed \$191,500 (\$95,700 in the case of married individuals filing separate returns).
-The AMT tax rate is 28% of such excess amount over the \$191,500 (\$95,700 amount.
-For these purposes, the exemption amount is \$109,400 for joint returns or returns of surviving spouses (\$70,300 for single taxpayers who is not a surviving spouse and \$54,700 for married individuals filing separate returns), reduced by 25% of the excess of AMTI over \$1,000,000 for joint returns or returns of surviving spouses (\$500,000 for single taxpayers who are not surviving spouses and \$500,000 for married individuals filing separate returns).
+For 2024, AMT is computed at the rate of 26% on the excess of a taxpayer's alternative minimum taxable income ("AMTI") over the applicable exemption amount, but only if such excess amount does not exceed \$232,600 (\$116,300 in the case of married individuals filing separate returns).
+The AMT tax rate is 28% of such excess amount over the \$232,600 (\$116,300) amount.
+For these purposes, the exemption amount is \$133,300 for married couples filing a joint return (\$85,700 for single taxpayers) , reduced by 25% of the excess of AMTI over \$1,218,700 for married couples filing a joint return (\$609,350 for single taxpayers).
 A taxpayer's AMTI is essentially the taxpayer's taxable income adjusted pursuant to the AMT provisions and increased by items of tax preference.
-For calendar years beginning on January 1, 2018 and ending on and before December 31, 2025 the dollar amounts set forth above will be adjusted for inflation.
+For calendar year 2025 the dollar amounts set forth above will be adjusted for inflation.
 Furthermore, special rules apply with regard to foreign tax credits.